-- Spell out in full the initial notation of an abbreviation or acronym with the acronym in parentheses, such as "BKA- Below the knee amputation" which, if not spelled out could also mean bilateral knee aspiration. - Subsequent mentioning of the condition can use the acronym. - The diagnosis should again be spelled out in full in the final impression or plan.
+- Spell out in full the initial notation of an abbreviation or acronym with the acronym in parentheses, such as "BKA- Below-theknee amputation" which, if not spelled out could also mean bilateral knee aspiration. - The acronym may be used for subsequent instances of the condition. - The diagnosis should again be spelled out in full in the final impression or plan.